 Our client, age 45 and a commercial truck driver with a Class A license, was arrested for DUI at Pismo Beach.
+A conviction for DUI would mean the end to his career as a commercial truck driver.
 He was from Whittier, but decided to take a short vacation up at Pismo Beach with his wife and another family.

 A female police officer with the California Department of Parks patrolling the Oceano Dunes beach area allegedly observed him going 20 miles per hour in a 15 mile per hour zone.
 It was almost 11 p.m.